 Indirectly expressing their emotions in such toxic ways can temporarily act as a catharsis for them.
 Since they are bottling up so much negativity within themselves, they have to let it out somehow.

 However, this habit of passing passive-aggressive and cunning comments comes at a cost of shallow, unstable relations with people and loss of trustworthiness.
-It’s almost impossible to make deeply rich relations without genuinity and sincerity.
+It’s almost impossible to make deeply rich relations without sincerity.

 If someone always starts boasting about their own successes and worth whenever they hear about other people’s achievements, they probably have personal insecurities about their worth and value.